google/blockly-samples/plugins/workspace-backpack/README.md

 The `allowEmptyBackpackOpen` property, if set to `false`, will prevent the backpack flyout from being opened if the backpack is empty.

+The `useFilledBackpackImage` property, if set to `true`, will change the backpack image when the backpack has something in it.

 The `disablePreconditionChecks` property will prevent the "Copy to Backpack" context menu option from disabling the context menu option if the block is